 - What to do if a book is lost or damaged?

-- What is the DCF Program and where can I find the list for this year?
+- What is the MG Program and where can I find the list for this year?

 This is a Vermont reading program for students in 4th through 8th grade.
 Voting takes place mid-April.
 Those students who have read five or more books from the list are eligible to vote for their favorite book.

-By clicking on above link, you will find the list of all 30 nominees for this year as well as further information about the DCF program.
+By clicking on above link, you will find the list of all 30 nominees for this year as well as further information about the MG program.